 On the larger fields they saw hundreds or even thousands of tents clustered around creeks or near the site of earlier discoveries.
 There were horses and bullocks, wagons and carts and everywhere people bustling around, digging, panning, washing gravel, moving mounds of dirt or gently rocking their cradles from side to side.
+New miners soon realised, however, that the goldfields were not as attractive to live in as they looked from a distance.
+At Bendigo, for example, up to 40,000 people lived close together in tents.
+They did not have enough water and their toilets were simply holes in the ground.
+Miners worked hard day after day and often could afford neither the time nor the money to buy good food.
 Gold Rush.
 Australian gold rush timeline, Discovering gold, Gold and mining, SOSE Year 6, SA.
-The first major mineral discovery - gold - was a watershed (a turning point or landmark) for Australian society.
+Australian Gold Rush.

 A powerfully disruptive hysteria seemed to grip the State along with the rest of the country.
 Farmhands simply left their employers with harvests they could no longer reap and thousands of workers fled Melbourne leaving empty industries in their wake.
 Wages tripled due to scarce labour.
 To raise money, many property owners put their houses on the market.
 But as there was no one interested in buying, house prices collapsed.
 Australia - The Gold Rush & The Eureka Stockade for Kids - FREE Presentations in PowerPoint format, Free Interactives and Games.
 The Australian gold rush.
 JCF Johnson, A Game of Euchre, col. wood engraving, Australasian Sketcher Supplement [Melbourne], 25 December, 1876.

 By 1860, the continent of Australia had been divided into FIVE separate colonies (not officially states yet, mate but seperation away from New South Wales), each not seeing eye-to-eye and exhibiting more loyalty to London to each other.
 A major force within the colonies was the “squatocracy” – the rich officers and settlers a.k.a. opportunists who had followed the explorers into fertile hinterlands.
+They simply laid claim to or “squatted” upon enormous tracts of land, often 20,000 acres and more.
+Free for all, mate with lots of social tension.
+Development of Australia was at a steady but unspectacular rate.
 GoldRush.
 Gold rush – Flash interactive.